GT-Pradiv/GT-Pradiv/README.md

 ### My Latest Projects

-_Check out these projects to see my skills in action._
+_These projects demonstrate my skills in process improvement and technical documentation._

 - **[Project Name 1]:** A brief, one-sentence description of the project.
-Include the technologies used and what it demonstrates.
+This should focus on a process improvement or a guide you created.
 - **[Project Name 2]:** A brief, one-sentence description of the project.
-Include the technologies used and what it demonstrates.
+This should highlight how you used a skill to solve a workflow problem.
 - **[Project Name 3]:** A brief, one-sentence description of the project.
-Include the technologies used and what it demonstrates.
+This could be about a piece of content you created to help others.

 ---